pinot-contrib/pinot-docs/basics/data-import/clp.md

 To decode CLP-encoded fields, use [CLPDECODE](../../configuration-reference/functions/clpdecode.md).

-To search CLP-encoded fields, users can combine `CLPDECODE` with `LIKE`, however this may be expensive if there are a lot of rows to query.
+To search CLP-encoded fields, you can combine `CLPDECODE` with `LIKE`.
+Note, this may decrease performance when querying a large number of rows.

 We are working to integrate efficient searches on CLP-encoded columns as another UDF.
 The development of this feature is being tracked in this [design doc](https://docs.google.com/document/d/1nHZb37re4mUwEA258x3a2pgX13EWLWMJ0uLEDk1dUyU/edit).